LHardwick-git/Victron-Service/README.md

 # Victron-Service
-Temperature and Humidity d-bus services for Victron GX Oh! and also now reading the Raspberry Pi CPU temperature which is why I was asked to post this !
+Temperature and Humidity d-bus services for Victron GX
+Oh! and also now reading the Raspberry Pi CPU temperature which is why I was asked to post this !

 This is a service to publish temperature type data onto the DBus of VenusOs running on a Victron GX device.
+Note: Currently this will not display the CPU temperature on Venus GX, only on RPi.

 I develop on a Raspberry Pi 3B+, this service was last tested on VenusOS 2.60 in November 2020.
 I use these service on my Narrowboat Lady's Smock, I am based in the UK.